Applications open for Huawei women in tech scheme

 JOHANNESBURG, (CAJ News) – TECH-savvy South African women business owners have been encouraged to apply for Huawei’s 2022 Women in Tech digital skills programme.

-The award provides free online training in Cloud Computing, Digital Marketing and Leadership Development.
+The programme provides free online training in Cloud Computing, Digital Marketing and Leadership Development.

 The programme seeks to help women advance their skills and use new technologies to grow, improve, and digitise their businesses, giving them an edge in the digital economy.